tobiasvl/tobiasvl.github.io/_drafts/pia.md

 synced: true
 ---
 > This post is part of a series on writing an emulator for the DREAM 6800 computer.
 Read [the DREAM 6800 posts](/tags/dream-6800) and look at [the emulator's repository](https://github.com/tobiasvl/drom).
-{: .prompt-info }

-I spent quite some time implementing the PIA in my emulator, reading through different documentation to figure out how it all worked, so I decided to write down some high-level details on how I ended up doing it.
+{: .prompt-info}\n\nI spent quite some time implementing the PIA in my emulator, reading through different documentation to figure out how it all worked, so I decided to write down some high-level details on how I ended up doing it.
 I'm almost surely getting some details wrong, so please comment if you find any inaccuracies.

 PIA
 ---